 However, if you’d like to experience Greece in an authentic way, relax, enjoy a leisurely walk without bumping shoulders with other people, and spend all your day on the beach without having to worry about finding a place to lie on, then visiting from late June to late August may not be the smartest idea.

-In our opinion, the best time to visit the Greek islands is either late spring or early autumn, as, during those times, you get the best of both worlds: incredible weather and lively neighborhoods without unbearable temperatures and mass tourism.
-From May to mid-June and early September to mid-October the Greek islands are in full bloom both figuratively and literally!
+In our opinion, the best time to visit the Greek islands, especially if you're a first time visitor, is either late spring or early autumn, as, during those times, you get the best of both worlds: incredible weather and lively neighborhoods without unbearable temperatures and larger groups of tourists.
+From May to mid-June and early or mid-September to mid-October the Greek islands are in full bloom both figuratively and literally and you can put together the perfect vacation!

 How Many Days to Spend on the Greek Islands